Man City Into Top Four As Fans Return To Premier League - UrduPoint

 But neither side could find a winner in a contest in which goalkeepers Jordan Pickford and Nick Pope -- rivals for the England number one shirt -- caught the eye.

+"We are not satisfied with the result but the performance was quite good," Ancelotti told the BBC.
+"The start was terrible and Burnley are able to defend.
+We created some good chances." "(England manager) Gareth Southgate has to be pleased, both goalkeepers did really well," he added.

-- Singing warning - Premier League chiefs earlier Saturday issued advice to supporters on coronavirus safety measures, including a warning for fans not to get carried away when their team scores a goal.
+- Singing warning - Premier League chiefs on Saturday issued advice to supporters on coronavirus safety measures, including a warning for fans not to get carried away when their team scores a goal.

 "Fans can celebrate but should remain socially distanced from people outside their social bubble," said the advice.